-Healthcare is not like other services; it’s a critical one that every person depends on.
+The health system is not like other services; it’s a critical one that every person depends on.

 When providers face a downturn in revenue or revenue leakage, it leads to a lower quality of care for all patients.
-When healthcare providers charge higher rates, patients are left wondering if they should opt-out of care to save money, thus harming the healthcare system overall.
+When healthcare providers charge higher rates, patients are left wondering if they should opt out of care to save money, thus harming the healthcare system overall.

 Let’s take a look at some of the measurements used to construct a value proposition in healthcare.